Skip to main content

 From Insight to Ideation

-• What data points currently in our system could be surfaced to the user?
+• Which data points should be surfaced to users?

-• What layouts should be used to comprehensively present information?
+• What layouts will best present the information?

-Leveraging Whimsical, I collaborated seamlessly with my Product Manager and Lead Engineer to gather their feedback.
+Using Whimsical, I collaborated closely with my Product Manager and Lead Engineer, incorporating their feedback throughout this iterative process.

 Screenshot showing ideation work in Whimsical